Trevisan's extractor in the presence of quantum side information: Constructing m -bit extractors from one-bit extractors and weak designs

 \end{prop}

-We provide a proof of \propref{prop:guessing-cx} in \appendixref{sec:security.reduction}, where it is restated as \propref{prop:guessing-cx-bis}.\footnote{Note that Ta-Shma~\cite{Ta09} has already implicitly proved that this proposition must hold in the presence of quantum side information, by arguing that the adversary can be viewed as an oracle.
+We provide a proof of \propref{prop:guessing-cx} in \appendixref{sec:security.reduction}, where it is restated as \propref{prop:guessing-cx-bis}.\footnote{Note that Ta-Shma~\cite{Ta09} has already implicitly proved that this proposition must hold in the presence of quantum side information, by arguing that the side information can be viewed as an oracle.
 The present statement is a strict generalization of that reasoning, which allows conditional min-entropy as well as non-uniform seeds to be used.}

 For readers familiar with Trevisan's scheme~\cite{Tre01,RRV02}, we briefly sketch the correspondence between the variables of \propref{prop:guessing-cx} and quantities analyzed in Trevisan's construction.
-Trevisan's security proof proceeds by assuming by contradiction that there exists an adversary, holding $E$, who can distinguish between the output of the extractor and the uniform distribution (\eqnref{eq:guessing-cx.prop.1}).
-Part of the seed is then fixed (this corresponds to $W$ in the above statement) and some classical advice is taken (this corresponds to $G$ in the above statement) to construct another adversary who can distinguish a specific bit of the output from uniform.
-But since a specific bit of Trevisan's extractor is just the underlying $1$-bit extractor applied to a substring of the seed ($V$ in the above statement), this new adversary (who holds $WGE$) can distinguish the output of the $1$-bit extractor from uniform (\eqnref{eq:guessing-cx.prop.2}).
+Trevisan's proof proceeds by assuming by contradiction that there exists a player, holding $E$, who can distinguish between the output of the extractor and the uniform distribution (\eqnref{eq:guessing-cx.prop.1}).
+Part of the seed is then fixed (this corresponds to $W$ in the above statement) and some classical advice is taken (this corresponds to $G$ in the above statement) to construct another player who can distinguish a specific bit of the output from uniform.
+But since a specific bit of Trevisan's extractor is just the underlying $1$-bit extractor applied to a substring of the seed ($V$ in the above statement), this new player (who holds $WGE$) can distinguish the output of the $1$-bit extractor from uniform (\eqnref{eq:guessing-cx.prop.2}).